ai4os-hub/ai4os-yolov8-torch/README.md

 # Citizen science and data cleaning
 In this repository, you will find a pipeline that cleans citizen science image datasets, and automatically trains a YoloV8 model on it.
-You may also use this module to run inference on a pre trained YoloV8 model, specifically on 2 species : Buccinidae and Bythograeidae.
+The dataset used to develop this pipeline can be found [here](https://zenodo.org/records/13759095) You may also use this module to run inference on a pre trained YoloV8 model, specifically on 2 species : Buccinidae and Bythograeidae.
 The pipeline converts bounding boxes from Deep Sea Spy format (lines, points, polygons) to regular bounding boxes (xmin, xmax, ymin, ymax).
 The conversion step is optional.
 It then unifies overlapping bounding boxes of each species, using the redundancy of citizen identifications as a
 There is 3 ways to use the pipeline :